The history of the Amsterdam Pipe Museum

 Loans from the Pijpenkabinet to De Moriaan in Gouda.

-Working from Leiden, the Pijpenkabinet has invested a lot of time and energy in collaborating with target groups and fellow museums.
-The longest relationship exists with the Pipe- and Pottery Museum De Moriaan in Gouda.
-Since the seventies, substantive questions that Gouda received were answered by the Pijpenkabinet.
+Working from Leiden, the Pijpenkabinet invested a lot of time and energy in collaborating with target groups and fellow museums.
+The longest relationship exists with the Pipe and Pottery Museum De Moriaan in Gouda.
+Since the seventies, substantive questions that De Moriaan received were answered by the Pijpenkabinet.
 This service resulted in an order to register the entire Gouda pipe collection.
-Twelve hundred inventory cards were typed and provided with professional descriptions and determinations by Duco and Goes.
+Twelve hundred inventory cards were typed and provided with professional descriptions and identifications by Duco and Goes.

 Until 1992, the Pijpenkabinet supplied long-term loans to Museum De Moriaan to complete the permanent exhibition of Gouda pipes.
 The Rijksmuseum van Oudheden (National Museum of Antiquities) also received clay pipes on loan for the historical overview.
 The Leiden museum occasionally provided loans to other museums, such as unique archaeological finds for the retrospective exhibition Nederland Ondersteboven.
 Other exhibitions were 1492 Columbus sailed overseas in Rotterdam, Turkey in the Princessehof in Leeuwarden and a major contribution to the grand exhibition 500 Years Tobacco in the Tropenmuseum in Amsterdam in 1992.

 The Society for Clay Pipe Research, a new research group of British amateur archaeologists, looked in its early years for inspiration to the Netherlands, which was ahead in historical and archaeological research, with the Pijpenkabinet as the anchor point.
-A few years later, a similar initiative flourished in Germany, where professional and amateur archaeologists met at an annual meeting, including the publication of the magazine Knasterkopf.
+A few years later, a similar initiative flourished in Germany, where professional and amateur archaeologists held an annual meeting, including the publication of the magazine Knasterkopf.
 This initiative was the result of a traveling pipe exhibition co-organized by the Pijpenkabinet, which visited Soltau, Uslar (1988), Hamburg and Uelzen (1989).
-There too, the staff of the Pijpenkabinet was a seen guest because of the contribution of knowledge and experience.
-Incidentally, these exchanges were also educational and instructive for the museum.
+There too, the staff of the Pijpenkabinet were high-profile guests because of their contribution of knowledge and experience.
+These exchanges were also educational and instructive for the museum.